Student Loan Debt Relief for Incarcerated Borrowers

 Federal Student Loan Debt “Write-Offs”

-Incarcerated borrowers seeking to write-off their federal student loan debt should mail the following list of information to the Department at U.S. Department of Education PO Box 5609 Greenville, TX 75403-5609.
+Incarcerated borrowers seeking to write-off their defaulted federal student loan debt should mail the following list of information to the Department at U.S. Department of Education PO Box 5609 Greenville, TX 75403-5609.
 The Department may also be reached at (903) 259-3877.
 This information should be provided on the prison’s letterhead and be signed by a prison official.
 The letter should include:

 - Borrower’s full name